darktable-org/dtdocs/content/module-reference/utility-modules/shared/tagging.md

 - The Down arrow key is equivalent to the Tab key, when pressed while inside the text entry field.

 - Shift+Tab does the same as the Tab key but navigates in the opposite direction.
-Pressing Tab from within the text entry field selects the first user tag in the _attached tags_ view (if any).
+Pressing Shift+Tab from within the text entry field selects the first user tag in the _attached tags_ view (if any).

 - The Enter key can be used within the _attached tags_ view to attach the selected tag, keeping focus on the attached tag (similar to when a tag is attached using the mouse).